“All the world’s a stage, and all the men and women merely players; they have their exits and their entrances,

-Jerry Garcia, Maurice Gibb, Emmy Noether, Gene Siskel, Jacqueline Susann, Tony Snow, John von Neumann, Sandy Allen, Enrico Fermi, Leroy Sievers, Theodor Escherich, Kenneth Tynan, Stefan Banach, Spike Jones, Jack Wild, Queen Margaret, Joseph E. Fields, Peter Tchaikovsky, Babe Ruth, Philip Barry, Danny Joe Brown, Ivan the Terrible, James Polk, Jim Henson, Veronica Lake, Ma Rainey, General George Thomas, Paul Ehrenfest, Jackie Robinson, Vladimir Ilich Lenin, Hermann William Goering, Ulíses Heureaux, Mikey Dread, John Denver, Maria Callas, René Descartes, Carl Watts, Lex Barker, Dian Fossey, Aimee Semple McPherson, Jay Adams, Kidd Kraddick, Veronica Lake, David Caruso, Terry Keenan, Richard ‘Night Stalker’ Ramirez, Chrissy Amphlett, and Philip K. Dick.
+Jerry Garcia, Maurice Gibb, Emmy Noether, Gene Siskel, Jacqueline Susann, Tony Snow, John von Neumann, Sandy Allen, Enrico Fermi, Leroy Sievers, Theodor Escherich, Kenneth Tynan, Stefan Banach, Spike Jones, Jack Wild, Queen Margaret, Joseph E. Fields, Peter Tchaikovsky, Babe Ruth, Vivian Leigh, Philip Barry, Danny Joe Brown, Ivan the Terrible, James Polk, Jim Henson, Veronica Lake, Ma Rainey, Scott Miller, General George Thomas, Paul Ehrenfest, Carolyn Jones, Jackie Robinson, Vladimir Ilich Lenin, Hermann William Goering, Ulíses Heureaux, Mikey Dread, John Denver, Maria Callas, René Descartes, Carl Watts, Lex Barker, Dian Fossey, Aimee Semple McPherson, Jay Adams, Kidd Kraddick, Veronica Lake, David Caruso, Terry Keenan, Richard ‘Night Stalker’ Ramirez, Chrissy Amphlett, and Philip K. Dick.

 Image from http://snagwiremedia.com